Teddy34/gatsby-blog/blog/angularjs_to_react/index.md

 > It also doesn't help that it's using Bower / IIFEs / no actual bundling / plain JS, when I'm used to Yarn / ESM / proper dev and prod bundling / TS catching my mistakes.
 > Which is why the first thing I did was convert it to build with CRA :)

 I recognized almost exactly a stack that I migrated a few years ago.
 I've read somewhere that software engineering projects hitting production have a median lifetime of over seven years.
 This means that even if this feels distant to me, still many other codebases will be migrated or rewritten from scratch in the years to come.
-I hope that this guide will help some people along the way.
+I hope that this story will help people along the way.

 ### Initial stack (September 2016)